NNPDF/eko/doc/source/theory/Mellin.rst

   which express higher weight sums in terms of simple one :math:`S_{m}, S_{-m}` and some irreducible integrals.
   The above prescription on the analytical continuation of :math:`\eta` is applied.

-The complete list of harmonics sums available in :mod:`eko.harmonics` is:
+The complete list of harmonics sums available in :mod:`ekore.harmonics` is:

     - weight 1: